ovaixe/chat-app-backend/README.md

 -     joinRoom: Join a room or create a new room
 -     leaveRoom: Leave a room
 -     getRooms: Get a list of existing rooms
+-     getRoomHost: Get host user of a room
 -     sendMessage: Send a message to a room

 ## MongoDB Setup